rotundasoftware/cartero/README.md

 }
 ```

 __At build time,__ cartero runs browserify on each parcel in your view directory, saves the js bundle that is generated, and uses the js dependency graph to collect the other assets needed by the parcel.
-The other assets are then passed through a user-defined pipeline of transform stream and dropped into your static directory, along with meta used to find the assets used by each view at run time.
+The other assets are then passed through a user-defined pipeline of transform streams and dropped into your static directory, along with meta used to find the assets used by each view at run time.
 (Most of the bundling and transform work is actually done by [parcelify](https://github.com/rotundasoftware/parcelify).)

 __At run time,__ when a given view is rendered, your application asks the [cartero hook](https://github.com/rotundasoftware/cartero-node-hook) for the HTML needed to load the js / css assets associated with that view, which can then simply be dropped into the view's HTML.
 Your application is also able to access / use other assets like images and templates via the hook.